-Do cough medicines actually work?
+Do cough medicines work?

 There is no good evidence from research studies that cough medicines work.
 It is thought that they have little benefit on the cough (or cold) symptoms.
-However, some people feel that they work for them and these medicines are considered to be safe for the vast majority of adults and for children over 6 years old.
+However, some people feel that they work for them and these cough medicines are considered to be safe for the vast majority of adults and for children over 6 years old.

-Which cough medicines should I buy?
+Which cough medicine should I buy?

-Cough medicine for kids
+Cough medicine for children